mamun39/SecureRAGPipeline/README.md

 1. Ingest a PDF by splitting it into chunks, embedding the chunks, and storing them in Qdrant.
 2. Ask a question and answer it using the most relevant stored chunks.

+## Credit

+This project was inspired by and gives credit to [ProductionGradeRAGPythonApp](https://github.com/techwithtim/ProductionGradeRAGPythonApp).

 ## How It Works

 The application is split into a few simple pieces: